mikesugarcrm/timer_package/README.md

 After installing this package, you'll see need to add one or more timer fields to a given view.

-To add the field to a view, you'll need to add settings like these to a view controller:
+To add the field to a view, you'll need to add settings like these to a view defintion:

 ### To count up from (i.e. to show how long it's been since) the record was created, you set the 'field_start_from' property:
 ```